 Submit Bible questions, through our easy to use form,

 to our team of mature Christians known as the Email Evangelists.

 Question: What does the Bible say about racism?
 I do not really like black people.

 First, you might ask yourself a question.
 How would you like someone to tell you that you are not liked you because of your skin color or ethnic origin?
 Wouldn't you want a chance to show them that you were a decent person?
-You probably think that you are a unique person and that no one is exactly like you.
-In addition, you would be correct in thinking that.
-So is the person of your disdain.
+If you think you are a unique person and that no one is exactly like you, you'd be right.
+So is the person you disdain.

-Humans in general have a great deal in common.
+Humans, in general, have a great deal in common.
+God says He made all humans of one blood (Acts 17:26).
 We all eat, sleep, drink, go to the bathroom, and share numerous other characteristics.
 Whatever skin color we may wear does not make us any less human than another.
 We all have feelings.
 Most of us want others to like us.
 What is the purpose of not liking another human?

 Satan is brilliant when it comes to orchestrating deception.
 He has managed to persuade people to make problems when there need be none.
 No more effectively has He did this than with race and racism.
 Satan has deceived people into thinking something is a problem simply by defining it into existence.

 God created this universe and everyone in it.
 People exist in their variety because God designed it that way.
 Put simply, racism is a CRITICISM of His handiwork.
 If you said you did not like me because of some physical characteristic, I might say, "Look buddy, your complaint is with the One who created me.
 I cannot change a characteristic you do not like just because you ask.
 None of us has asked to be on this planet nor to possess the characteristics that they have.
 It is between you and God if you choose not to like someone.
 Complain to Him!"